-There are many listed buildings within Ledbury's conservation with a few scattered outside this area but generally outside the conservation area listings are sparse.
-It is possible that some buildings are not listed because most listings in the town were made in the 1950s, long before the buildings were recognised as being important to the town's history; also, many were only renovated in /after the 1970s.
+There are many listed buildings within Ledbury's Conservation Area with a few scattered outside but generally those outside of the Conservation Area listings are sparse.
+It is possible that some buildings are not listed because most listings in the town were made in the 1950s, long before the buildings were recognised as being important to the town's history; also, many were only renovated in/after the 1970s.